 In this blog, I collaborate with guest blogger and baby expert, Annie O (also my BFF) to share tips for making life with a baby, easier and way more fun.
 From how to make your own diaper cream (that actually works) to treating gas/discomfort, we hope you find these tips to be super helpful for you and baby.

-The best thing to do for a diaper rash is to make sure your baby's bottom stays dry by changing their diaper frequently.
+The best thing to do for a diaper rash is to make sure your baby’s bottom stays dry by changing their diaper frequently.
+Let them run around naked for a bit to air their bottom out.
 Water wipes are great for sensitive baby skin but can make leave a wetness behind.
-Burt's Bee Baby Dusting Powder is 100% natural and formulated without talc, phthalates, parabens, petrolatum, or SLS and can be sprinkled on the bottom to soak up extra wetness.
+Burt’s Bee Baby Dusting Powder is 100% natural and formulated without talc, phthalates, parabens, petrolatum, or SLS and can be sprinkled on the bottom to soak up extra wetness.

 For a more powerful remedy, try gas relief drops or mylicon.
 Mylicon (simethicone) is an over-the-counter (OTC) product that relieves the discomfort of infant gas frequently caused by air swallowing or certain formulas or foods.
 Mylicon belongs to a class of medications called gastrointestinal agents, which is used to relieve gas.

 Baby acne is very common in newborns (cheeks, chin & forehead) and typically clears up by six weeks.
 Tiny whiteheads (called milia) are caused by the leftover maternal hormones that over activate the oil-producing glands and plug them up.
 A more inflamed version of milia—baby acne—is brought on by the same thing.

 Typically, this will clear up on its own without any intervention.
 You may use a wash cloth and water or a water wipe to keep the skin clean but most likely, doing nothing is the best solution.